4 March, 2025

 Results

 You’ll be given results straight away for chlamydia and gonorrhoea and the nurse will chat to you about anything else that may be flagged at this stage, including performing follow-ups to previous sexual partners to get checked.
-For everything else, though it may be nerve-wracking, and patience is key.
+For everything else, though it may be nerve-wracking, patience is key.
 You will have to return to the social hygiene clinics after 3 weeks in person to get your results, as its policy does not allow notification over call or text.
 Private clinics are generally faster and you can choose to be notified with a simple phone call.

 What’s next?